2017 NCAA Division I softball tournament: Game 1

+Game 2

 All-tournament Team

 The following players were members of the Women's College World Series All-Tournament Team.

 Record by conference

 The columns RF, SR, WS, NS, F, and NC respectively stand for the Regional Finals, Super Regionals, College World Series Teams, National Semi-Finals, Finals, and National Champion.

 Media coverage

 Radio

 Westwood One provided nationwide radio coverage of the championship series.
 It was streamed online at westwoodsports.com, through TuneIn, and on SiriusXM.
 Kevin Kugler and Leah Amico provided the call for Westwood One.

 Television

 ESPN holds exclusive rights to the tournament.
 They aired games across ESPN, ESPN2, ESPNU, SEC Network, ESPN3 and Longhorn Network.
 For the first time in the history of the women's softball tournament ESPN covered every regional.